Stucco over brick

 Here is a job we did recently:

 The bricks here were a little slick on the surface, so we used acrylic in the scratch coat.
 On newer bricks that are rough on the surface, you can put the mortar without acrylic directly on the bricks and have a very permanent bond, The bricks should be wet first, preferably soaked with a hose.
 You also may expect a lot of shrinkage cracks in the scratch coat that will look like a road map of a mountainous region.
 This is normal, and the cracks will fill in with the brown coat .
-You may reduce the cracking in the scratch coat by adding additional sand to the mix, but this will be the point of a future article.
+You may reduce the cracking in the scratch coat by adding additional sand to the mix, but this will be the subject of a future article.